bminer/node-blade/README.md

 });
 ```

-... and you get this:
+... and you get this (indented for readability):

 ```html
 <!DOCTYPE html>